gbmhunter/blog/content/posts/2015/03-31-march-2015-updates/index.md

 * Moved the {{% link text="Load Switches page" src="/electronics/circuit-design/power-management/load-switches" %}} so that it is a child of {{% link text="Power Management" src="/electronics/circuit-design/power-management" %}}.

-  	{{< img src="high-side-mosfet-load-switch-schematic.png" width="608px" caption="A high-side load switch made from a N-Channel and P-Channel MOSFET."  >}}
+  	{{% figure src="high-side-mosfet-load-switch-schematic.png" width="608px" caption="A high-side load switch made from a N-Channel and P-Channel MOSFET."  %}}

 * New page on {{% link text="Analogue Switches" src="/electronics/components/analogue-switches" %}}.